NCEAS/eml/docs/eml-semantic-annotations-primer.md

 The second annotation has as its subject the `attribute` element with the `id` attribute value "1234", has the object property "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#hasUnit", and has the object "http://purl.obolibrary.org/obo/UO_0000273".
 The semantic statement associated with this triple can be read as "the attribute with the id '1234' has units of milligram per liter".

-#### Top-level resource annotations (in progress)
+### Top-level resource annotations

-A dataset can be (and often is) composed of a series of data entities (see 'entity-level annotations' section below) that are linked together by particular integrity constraints.
-The `dataset` element encompasses all information about a single dataset.
-It is intended to provide overview information about the dataset: broad information such as the title, abstract, keywords, contacts, maintenance history, purpose, and distribution of the data themselves.
-Dataset-level metadata describes a data collection event.
-This event may take place over some period of time and include many actual collections (e.g. a time series or remote sensing application) or it could be just one actual collection (e.g. a day in the field).
-Further information about datasets may be found in the [eml-resource module] section.
+The top-level resources in EML are dataset resources, literature resources, protocol resources, and software resources.
+The resource types share some common information, such as title and creator, but also contain information that is specific to a particular resource type.
+Note that the dataset module can import the other top-level resources at different levels.
+Further information about top-level resources may be found in the [eml-resource module] section.

 [eml-resource module]: eml-modules-resources.md#the-eml-resource-module---base-information-for-all-resources

-A dataset-level annotation represents a precisely-defined semantic statement that applies to a dataset.
-This semantic statement is used to associate precise measurement semantics with the dataset.
-A dataset-level `annotation` element is embedded in a containing `dataset` element.
-The subject of the semantic statement is the `dataset` element that contains the annotation.
-If the `dataset` element contains an `id` attribute, then the subject should refer to the value of the `id` attribute.
-Each annotation consists of a `propertyURI` element and `valueURI` element, which respectively define a property and a value (object) that apply to the dataset.
+A top-level resource annotation represents a precisely-defined semantic statement that applies to one of the top-level resources.
+This semantic statement is used to associate precise measurement semantics with the resource.
+An `annotation` element is embedded in a containing resource element.
+The subject of the semantic statement is the resource element that contains the annotation.
+If the resource element contains an `id` attribute, then the subject should refer to the value of the `id` attribute.
+Each annotation consists of a `propertyURI` element and `valueURI` element, which respectively define a property and a value (object) that apply to the resource.
 Each URI should resolve to a controlled vocabulary that provides a precise definition, relationships to other terms, and multiple labels for displaying the statement.
 The associated `label` attribute for each URI can be used to display the property and value in a more readable format to users.
 Ideally, each `label` should be populated by a preferred label or label from a controlled vocabulary.

-In the following dataset-level annotation (Example 2), the subject of the semantic statement is the `dataset` element containing the `id` attribute value "dataset-01".
+In the following dataset annotation (Example 2), the subject of the semantic statement is the `dataset` element containing the `id` attribute value "dataset-01".
 The object property of the statement is "http://purl.org/dc/elements/1.1/subject".
 Finally, the value (object) in the semantic statement is "http://purl.obolibrary.org/obo/ENVO_01000177", which resolves to the "grassland biome" term in the ENVO ontology (http://www.obofoundry.org/ontology/envo.html).
 Taken together, the semantic statement could be read as "the dataset with the id 'dataset-01' is about the subject grassland biome".

 * Example 2: Top-level resource annotation (dataset)